-Transmitter Hold both Transmitter OFF MENU and SET ON red LED blinks

-\Torque Control is a feature designed only for use with the power system in the Traxxas Funny Car Race Replica (Model #6907).
+Press SET to clear settings.
+LED will turn s green.
+Transmitter is restored to default Hold both IENU and SET ON Torque Control is a feature designed only for use with the power system in the Traxxas Funny Car Race Replica (Model #6907).